Law School Education Technologies Support Department

 Classroom Support: Request Support

 The Law School Education Technologies Support Department (EdTech Support) serves the multimedia needs of the St. Thomas University Law School community through classroom and teaching technologies support, equipment loans, special events recording and more.

 Monday – Friday: 8:30am – 9:00pm

 Holiday, Break and Inter-term Hours

 The department is closed on all holidays on which there are no scheduled classes.
-During all breaks and between terms, the The Law School Audiovisual Department will be open from 9:00 am until 6:00 pm Monday through Friday and closed on Saturdays, Sundays and Holidays.
+During all breaks and between terms, the EdTech Support will be open from 9:00 am until 6:00 pm Monday through Friday and closed on Saturdays, Sundays and Holidays.
 The department is closed any additional days that the Library is closed.

-The Law School Audiovisual Department is located on the first floor of the Library behind the Circulation Desk.
+The EdTech Support Office is located on the first floor of the Library behind the Circulation Desk.
 Ask at the Circulation Desk for assistance.